-Panthertown is comprised of over 10,000 acres of protected public land in Nantahala National Forest and contains Panthertown Valley, Bonas Defeat, and Big Pisgah (located in Pisgah National Forest).
-Panthertown lies on the eastern continental divide in North Carolina’s Blue Ridge Mountains.
+Panthertown is comprised of over 10,000 acres of protected public land on Nantahala National Forest in western North Carolina.
+The popular backcountry complex encompasses a bear sanctuary – Panthertown Valley and Bonas Defeat, plus Big Pisgah (located on Pisgah National Forest).
+Panthertown lies on the eastern continental divide within North Carolina’s Blue Ridge Mountains.

-Hikers are free to explore the many trails and footpaths in Panthertown.
+Hikers are welcome to explore the many trails and footpaths in Panthertown.
+Forest Service recommends staying on the trails.
 Mountain bikers and equestrians are asked to please follow appropriate trail designations.
+All visitors should use trail etiquette and yield appropriately when passing other users.

 Hiking is the primary activity of visitors to Panthertown.
 Hikers are encouraged to use a map and compass so as not to get lost.
 There are literally hundreds of miles of unmarked trails, footpaths, rock hops, and old logging roads that traverse Panthertown.
 Only the official Panthertown Trails System as designated by the U.S. Forest Service is maintained by Friends of Panthertown.
 This trail system consists of 30 miles of hiking and mixed-use designated trails.
 Guide services are required to have a permit with U.S. Forest Service.
 No mountain bikes or horses are allowed on hike-only designated trails.